codefresh-io/docs.codefresh.io/_posts/2023-06-30-june-release-notes.md

 ### GitOps: Helm-based Hybrid & On-premises Runtimes
 As part of our ongoing commitment to improving efficiency and simplifying installations, we have transitioned from the previous Kustomize-based installation method to a native Kubernetes installation using Helm charts.
 This change simplifies the installation process and aligns with industry-standard practices for Kubernetes deployments.

-* CLI deprecation for Hybrid GitOps
+* Helm installation for Hybrid GitOps
   Moving forward, we are deprecating the CLI-based installation method for Hybrid GitOps Runtimes.
 Helm provides better control and ensures compatibility, enabling you to seamlessly manage GitOps Runtimes deployments across various clusters.
   For details, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).